Wholesome, healthy and bursting with flavor, this creamy carrot soup with potatoes pops with cumin and fresh-squeezed lime.

 - freshly ground black pepper to taste

-- ¼ cup sour cream or to taste (optional)
+- ¼ cup sour cream or plant-based sour cream for vegan/dairy-free (optional)

 - fresh chives for garnish (optional)